sukhochird/rehome/README.md

-# ReGer AI - AI Interior Design Generator
+# AIinterior - AI Interior Design Generator

-A web application where users can upload photos of their rooms and generate new interior design renders using AI (DALL·E 3).
+A web application where users can upload photos of their rooms and generate new interior design renders using AI (Google Gemini 2.5 Flash Image).
 The system displays before-and-after comparison images side by side with an interactive slider.

 ## 🚀 Features

 - **Landing Page**: Modern, conversion-focused marketing page with features and testimonials
 - **User Authentication**: Sign up, login, and user management
 - **Credit System**: Each user starts with 300 free credits, with option to purchase more
-- **AI Image Generation**: Upload room photos and generate new designs using DALL·E 3
+- **AI Image Generation**: Upload room photos and generate new designs using Google Gemini 2.5 Flash Image
 - **Style Selection**: Choose from 8 different interior design styles
 - **Before-After Comparison**: Interactive slider to compare original and generated images
 - **Dashboard**: View credit balance, transaction history, and generated designs